How to Make Tomato Lentil Chutney Without Coconut

 - 1/2 tsp salt, or as per taste

 - Heat oil in a deep-bottomed pan.
-Add split chickpea lentil.
+Add the split chickpea lentils.
 Saute for 30 seconds.

 - Add white lentils, curry leaves, and broken dry red chilies.
 Saute until both the lentils get golden brown.